 - Requirements gathering

-This operational foundation is usually run by IT and reported on quarterly as an operations review or program status update to the CEO and perhaps also the executive team, depending on the size and cost of the transformation.
+This Operational Foundation is usually run by IT and reported on quarterly, in the form of an Ops Review or Program Status Update to the CEO and perhaps also the executive team, depending on the size and cost of the transformation.
 The reports are usually both quantitative and qualitative in nature and are designed to move the company towards the stated goal of the transformation.

-Learning how to build transformational capacity is of most value to organisations that have:
+Learning how to build Transformational Capacity is of most value to organizations that have:

-- used initial operational programs to reach revenue, productivity or operational objectives but are struggling to maintain or exceed their goals
+- Have used initial Operational Programs to reach revenue, productivity or operational goals but are struggling to maintain or exceed

-- gained the full commitment of the leadership team
+- Have the full commitment of the Leadership Team

-- acknowledged that this is not just an IT issue.
+- Acknowledge that this is not just a IT

-In a 2016 article in Harvard Business Review, Scott Anthony does a nice job of pointing to what he terms ‘operational transformation’ (tweaking/improving the existing), ‘core transformation’ (doing what you are doing but in a fundamentally different way) and ‘strategic transformation’ (changing your identity and offering in the market, e.g. Google search to driverless cars).
-He looks at them as one or the other or together.
+In his 2016 article in HBR ‘What do you really mean by business transformation?’
+Scott Anthony does a nice job of pointing to what he terms ‘Operational transformation (tweaking/improving the existing), Core transformation (doing what you are doing but in a fundamentally different way) and Strategic Transformation (Capital ‘T’ intended, changing your identity and offer in the market e.g. Google search to driverless cars).
+He looks at them as one or the other or dual.